 Change of Schedule Fee (Non-Refundable).
 Students changing schedules will be assessed a fee of \$5 per form.
-No charge is made if the change is initiated by the College.
+No charge is made if the change is initiated by the College or by the student through the Instant Registration Information Service (IRIS).
 Students withdrawing from school entirely are not required to pay the fee.